RocketPy-Team/RocketPaper/Valetudo_Cambridge/README.md

 - mean_trajectory_3000_simulations.png :

-      Picture of the mean trajectory created using the Cambridge software
+      Picture of the mean trajectory created using the Cambridge software.

 - valetudo_ensemble_mean.xml :

-      File containing the
+      File containing the atmospheric details used in the flight simulations.
+      It was generated with the help of classes Function and Environmente from RocketPy.